rambutan32/librambutan/docs/source/unix-toolchain.rst

 This is a tutorial for using a standard Unix toolchain (``make``, ``gcc``, etc.) with Maple.
 It's intended for C and C++ programmers who want to use :ref:`libmaple` directly.
-If you're just beginning, we recommend installing :ref:`Maple IDE <maple-ide-install>` instead.

 .. contents:: Contents
    :local: